 Despite sparking a slump in global GDP and trade in 2020, the Covid-19 shock did not translate into a wave of insolvencies.
 In fact, our Global Insolvency Index not only ended 2020 with a -12% y/y drop, but the decline remained steady and broad-based all along the year.
 Thirty-five out of the 44 countries of our sample (80%) recorded a decline for the full year - the latter reaching double-digit figures in three out of four cases (see statistical appendix).
-The exceptions were mainly the emerging economies of Central and Eastern Europe (+4% in Bulgaria, +13% in Turkey and +32% in Poland), Latin America (+2% in Colombia and +11% in Chile) and China (+1% to 11,826 cases), where insolvencies guickly returned to pre-Covid-19 levels in H2 2020 after a noticeable but temporary surge in Q2 (+21% y/y).
+The exceptions were mainly the emerging economies of Central and Eastern Europe (+4% in Bulgaria, +13% in Turkey and +32% in Poland), Latin America (+2% in Colombia and +11% in Chile) and China (+1% to 11,826 cases), where insolvencies quickly returned to pre-Covid-19 levels in H2 2020 after a noticeable but temporary surge in Q2 (+21% y/y).
 The largest declines were seen in India (-62% to 735 cases only, notably due to the specific duration of the suspension of courts) and in Western Europe overall (-18% for the regional index to the lowest level since 2007, with an above -30% drop seen in Austria, France, Italy and Belgium, see Figure 4).

 What explains the prolonged low level of insolvencies?
 First, the rapid implementation of multiple support measures for companies (see box).
 Emergency packages helped companies cope with the unprecedented impact of lockdowns by preventing a liquidity crisis, notably among the sectors most severely affected by restrictions.
-De facto, the IMF estimates3 that the first packages of public support provided for 60% of firms' increased liquidity needs and mitigated the increase in illiquid firms - with better results for advanced economies compared to Emerging Europe.
+De facto, the IMF estimates that the first packages of public support provided for 60% of firms' increased liquidity needs and mitigated the increase in illiquid firms - with better results for advanced economies compared to Emerging Europe.
 Secondly, their renewal towards the end of 2020 and then the first half of 2021, albeit to a lesser extent, has also been crucial to avoid the cliff-edge effect and keep insolvencies under control.
-Third, the strong catch-up of the global economy mechanically gave substantial support to firms, especially in a context of generally accommodative monetary policy, which helped mitigate the risk of insolvencies induced by a too fast bouncing-back of activity4.
+Third, the strong catch-up of the global economy mechanically gave substantial support to firms, especially in a context of generally accommodative monetary policy, which helped mitigate the risk of insolvencies induced by a too fast bouncing-back of activity.

-3 See the IMF working paper: Corporate Liquidity and Solvency in Europe during COVID-19
+See the IMF working paper: Corporate Liquidity and Solvency in Europe during COVID-19 financing of their working capital requirements (WCR).

-4 A short-term (re-)acceleration of activity can translate into a concomitant increase in insolvencies when companies are facing a bounce-back of their activity that is too rapid for the financing of their working capital requirements (WCR).
 In France, past evidence points to 19 specific episodes of sectors posting a six-month phase of rapid recovery translating into an increase in insolvencies of +7% on average.